UN-SPIDER/burn-severity-mapping-EO/README.md

 - Shapefile of the area of interest
 - QGIS, R, Python or Google Earth Engine

-The following parts will outline the approach with Python and Anaconda.
+The following part will outline the approach with Python and Anaconda.

 ## Approach with Python
 ### Download and install Anaconda 3
 To run the following Jupyter Notebook you need python installed on your computer.
 We recommend downloading and installing Anaconda 3 (https://www.anaconda.com/download/) with the python 3.6 version as it includes a lot of useful packages.